farabi1038/farabi1038.github.io/_pages/profiles.md

 ---
 layout: profiles
 permalink: /people/
-title: Profiles
+title: people
-description: Professional profiles and collaborations
+description: members of the lab or group
-nav: true
+nav: false
-nav_order: 6
+nav_order: 7

 profiles:
   # if you want to include more than one profile, just replicate the following block